Melendezj18/Project-1/readme.md

 # Checkers

-Checker is a game where two player try to compete for who can take the most pieces on the board or stop the opponent from moving
+Checker is a game where two player try to compete for who can take the most pieces on the board

 ![Screenshots](./assets/Screenshot1.png)
 ![Screenshots](./assets/Screenshot2.png)